 Pipe the Sweet Birds in ignorant cadence—

-Over the Internet, we can have a glimpse at SAMPLE F124C, a draft of Safe in their Alabaster Chambers from Houghton, one of Harvard University libraries.
+Over the Internet, we can have a glimpse at sample F124C, a draft of Safe in their Alabaster Chambers from Houghton, one of Harvard University libraries.
 It is an autograph in pencil, a piece written by Emily Dickinson: if she used such big letters, there had to be a reason.
 Images are graphically enhanced.

-In a mid position, between front and back, as well as low and high vowels, there is a speech sound central quality.
-Some phonetic scripts may interpret this mid for the SHWA.
-The character ε resembles the Greek EPSILON.
-It might have been to mark vowel height in relation to the mid shwa.
+In vowel chart mid position, between front and back, as well as low and high vowels, there is a speech sound central quality.
+Some phonetic scripts may interpret this mid for the shwa.

-The copy was accepted by both Johnson and Franklin, and the habit of the hand does not have the characteristic T we can see in F124C has.
+F124B was accepted by both Johnson and Franklin, and the habit of the hand does not have the characteristic T we can see in F124C has.
 Except adolescence and sometimes senility, handwriting hardly would just change.

-F124B looks closer to a fair copy than F124C, and the shape of the letter T grows bigger — and not smaller — along with Emily Dickinson’s finalizing the text.
-We can recur to the Little and Brown print of Renunciation, for the words there, thought, or that.
-The writing looks less casual than in F124C.
+F124B looks closer to a fair copy than F124C, and Emily Dickinson’s letter shape T grew bigger — and not smaller — along with her finalization of text.
+We can recur to the Little and Brown Renunciation, for the words there, thought, or that.
+The handwriting here is not as casual as in F124C.

-Let us now analyze Houghton F67A and F67B, copies of the poem Too Late.
-They show the text re-written almost consistently with the print by Higginson and Todd.
+Houghton F67B, as well as F67A, are copies of the poem Too Late.
+They show the text rewritten almost consistently with the print by Higginson and Todd.
 Houghton copy F67A differs in two words, joy and remaining; Houghton F67B in one word, joy, and the word is the only one not to rhyme.